 The discussions then revolved around ways of resolving these challenges.
 Several sessions were dedicated to finding the best ways possible to build the capacities of African civil servants.
 A task force headed by UNITAR and UNDESA was formed with the mandate of strategizing the urgent long-term actions needed for the development and capacity building of African civil servants on the implementation of SDGs, and mobilizing as well as encouraging training institutes around Africa to integrate the SDGs in their curricula.
 Amongst the concerns raised on the issue of civil servant training is that often after receiving the necessary training they are not sufficiently empowered to implement the needed changes in their workplaces.
 Other times, although they are given the necessary technical skills, there is a deep culture of “resistance to change,” which is difficult to overcome.

 Successful implementation of the SDGs necessitates many prerequisites.
 Business as usual is not an option.
-According to an Overseas Development Administration (ODA) report in 2015, if we are to succeed in implementing the SDGs worldwide there needs to be major changes in the way countries operate and allocate resources.
+According to an Overseas Development Administration (ODA) report in 2015, if we are to succeed in implementing the SDGs worldwide there need to be major changes in the way countries operate and allocate resources.
 If current trends continue, according to the ODA speculations in 2015, none of the goals and targets will be met.
-In a subsequent report by ODA in 2017, they also pointed out the need for countries to work on resolving the needed trade-offs between the implementation of the different goals; for example, economic growth and income inequality cannot be expected to improve simultaneously; there needs to be a tradeoff.
+In a subsequent report by ODA in 2017, they also pointed out the need for countries to work on resolving the needed tradeoffs between the implementation of the different goals; for example, economic growth and income inequality cannot be expected to improve simultaneously; there needs to be a tradeoff.
 Governments will need support in resolving these key tradeoffs through access to analytical and computational tools.

 Funding is key.
-Relying solely on Official Development Assistance (ODA) to enable African nations to effectively implement the SDGs is not sufficient.
+Relying solely on ODA to enable African nations to effectively implement the SDGs is not sufficient.
 According to the World Bank representative there is a dire need to mobilize national public resources, and both international and local private resources, and induce them to contribute to development objectives.
 Research into areas where the private sector can contribute and realize profits has been conducted.
 One of the arguments made is that unless the private sector contributes positively to development, there may come a time when it will be unable to operate because of the lack of a viable environment.

 Developing the needed institutions for implementation is also key.
 It is not enough to have the structures in place, but more importantly to have these structures functional.
 For example, establishing a ministry of education with a dismal quality of education or where educational services are not available is pointless.
-So is having an existing parliament that does not practice its role in holding government accountable.
+So is having an existing parliament that does not practice its role in holding the government accountable.
 This is the case sometimes with many of our so-called African institutions.

-Africa is rich in its resources, but still a lot needs to be accomplished to improve the quality of life for the African citizen.
+Africa is rich in its resources, but a lot still needs to be accomplished to improve the quality of life for the African citizen.
 Conducting a debate about the challenges to sustainable development is one step in the right direction.
 Let us try to be optimistic.

-Laila El Baradei is associate dean for graduate studies and research for the School of Global Affairs and Public Policy and professor of public administration at in the Department of Public Policy and Administration at the American University in Cairo.
+Laila El Baradei is associate dean for graduate studies and research for the School of Global Affairs and Public Policy and professor of public administration in the Department of Public Policy and Administration at the American University in Cairo.
 On Twitter: @Egyptianwoman.

 Subscribe to Our Newsletter